 - “Atomic energy might be as good as our present-day explosives, but is is unlikely to produce anything very much more dangerous.” — Winston Churchill, British Prime Minister, 1939

 - “Transmission of documents via telephone wires is possible in principle, but the apparatus required is so expensive that it will never become a practical proposition.” — Dennis Gabor, British physicist and author of ‘Inventing the Future’, 1962

 - “While teoretically and technically television may be feasible, commercially anf financially I consider it an impossibility, a development of which we need waste little time dreaming.” — Lee Deforest, American radio pioneer and inventor of the triode vaccum tube, 1926

 In my opinion it is possible in to become familiar with quantum physics in the same way we became familiar with the idea of stars as very distant suns with planets.
 But we don’t have to wait centuries for such a change of perspective.
 We can do that by scrutinizing our common understanding of reality and asking ourselves if our ideas are as proven and fundamental as we thought.
 It won’t be easy for most of you but it’s very much worth the effort.
 Promise.

 The role of consciousness should not be ignored

 This site is for all people who have an interest in quantum physics and its connection with consciousness.
-A great deal of the internet content concerning quantum physics (and there is indeed a lot of it) is often confusing (wave-particle duality), weird (entanglement), acknowledges sometimes the all important role of the observer but ignores often the fact that that the information that is available to the observer will effect the outcome of an experiment.
+A great deal of the internet content concerning quantum physics (and there is indeed a lot of it) is often confusing (wave-particle duality), weird (entanglement).
+A lot of physicists acknowledge the important role of the observer at every experiment, but ignore often the fact that that the information that is available to the observer will effect the outcome of an experiment.
 Which — in my opinion — says that the observer has to be conscious.
 We really need a change of perspective.